callmeaxeload/openmusic-queue-consumer/README.md

 # Open Music API - Consumer

-Proyek ini adalah consumer untuk proyek [Open Music API](https://github.com/callmeaxeload/openmusic-api).
+This project is consumer for [Open Music API](https://github.com/callmeaxeload/openmusic-api) project.

 ## How to run